SUPPLEMENTAL MATERIALS FOR THE OUTSIDERS

 Additional Discussion Questions

 1. Sometimes the antagonist can be something other than a person.
 Who or what is the antagonist in this movie?
-Suggested Response: The antagonist is the corrosive hatred that the teenagers have for each other and their willingness to resort to violence is the antagonist in this story.
+Suggested Response: The antagonist is the corrosive hatred that the teenagers have for each other as well as their willingness to resort to violence.
 Bob could be said to be the antagonist, but this exaggerates his role.

 3. How much of what happened to Johnny was the result of his dysfunctional family?
 Suggested Response: A lot of it.
 Johnny was on his own because of his dysfunctional family.
 He was without resources, other than his friends.
 However, the corrosive environment of hatred and violence was also very harmful to Johnny.

 4. What is the role of schooling and education in this movie?
 Suggested Response: Education is a way out.
 For Ponyboy, it is a way to define himself outside of the restrictions imposed on the Greasers.
 It is also an escape from the lower class, the poverty, and the danger of his social situation.
 His oldest brother, Darry, wanted to continue his education, but couldn't because he had to take care of his two younger brothers.
 Darry encourages Ponyboy to keep learning, to use education as a tool to free himself from the confines of his environment.